Efficient Tomography of Non-Interacting Fermion States: Open Problems

 \section{Open Problems}

-Perhaps the most interesting open problem is to give an algorithm to learn fermionic distributions using only standard basis measurements. \ This corresponds to learning a DPP (in total variation distance) whose kernel matrix is described by an $m \times m$ Hermitian matrix $K$, given sample access to the DPP. \ As discussed in \cref{subsec:dpp}, there has been some progress in this direction.
-However, the following problems remain open:
+Perhaps the most interesting open problem is to give an algorithm to learn fermionic distributions using only standard basis measurements. \ Specifically, the following problems remain open:

-\begin{enumerate} \item \textbf{Learn real DPPs in variation distance.} Given sample access to a distribution $\calD_K$ induced by an $m \times m$ symmetric matrix $K \in \R^{m \times m}$, output an $m \times m$ matrix $\hat{K}$ such that the induced distribution $\calD_{\hat{K}}$ is close to $\calD_K$ in variation distance. \ \item \textbf{Hermitian principal minor assignment problem.} \ Let $K \in \C^{m \times m}$ be an unknown Hermitian matrix. \ Given a list of all $2^m$ principal minors of $K$, reconstruct $K$, to the extent that this is information-theoretically possible (and determine that extent). \item \textbf{Learn non-interacting fermion distributions with standard basis measurements.} \ Given sample access to a non-interacting fermion distribution $\calD_K$, efficiently learn the distribution in total variation distance. \end{enumerate}
+\begin{enumerate} \item \textbf{Learn real DPPs in variation distance.} Given sample access to a distribution induced by an $m \times m$ symmetric matrix $K \in \R^{m \times m}$, output an $m \times m$ matrix $\hat{K}$ such that the induced distribution is close in variation distance. \ (See \cref{subsec:dpp} for detail on DPPs.) \item \textbf{Hermitian principal minor assignment problem.} \ Given a list of all $2^m$ principal minors of an unknown Hermitian matrix $K \in \C^{m \times m}$, reconstruct any Hermitian matrix that is consistent with that list. \item \textbf{Learn non-interacting fermion distributions with standard basis measurements.} \ Given sample access to a non-interacting fermion distribution, efficiently learn the distribution in total variation distance. \end{enumerate}

-The third problem is in some sense a combination of the first and second. \ To solve the first problem, we believe that the connections between DPPs and graph theory used in Rising et al.\ \cite{rising2015efficient} and Urschel et al.\ \cite{urschel2017learning} should be enough to develop an efficient algorithm. \ For the second problem, however, the following example shows that some combinatorial information about the kernel matrix $K$, above and beyond the obvious complex conjugation ambiguities, is \emph{not} determined even in principle by $K$'s principal minors. \ Consider the following $4 \times 4$ Hermitian matrix:
+The third problem is in some sense a combination of the first and second. \ To solve the first problem, we believe that the connections between DPPs and graph theory used in Rising et al.\ \cite{rising2015efficient} and Urschel et al.\ \cite{urschel2017learning} should be enough to develop an efficient algorithm. \ As discussed in \cref{subsec:dpp}, our work shows that there are many kernel matrices that have the same principal minors (indeed, any set non-interacting states that have the same distribution over the standard basis will give rise to a set of kernel matrices that are consistent with the same list of principal minors). \ The goal for the second and third problems is to output any one of the valid matrices.

+For the second problem, however, the following example shows that some combinatorial information about the kernel matrix $K$, above and beyond the obvious complex conjugation ambiguities, is \emph{not} determined even in principle by $K$'s principal minors. \ Consider the following $4 \times 4$ Hermitian matrix:

 Suppose we have learned, by looking at the $2\times 2$ and $3\times 3$ principal minors, that

 where $\abs{x} = \abs{y} = \abs{z} =w$ for some $w$ that is known. \ That is, we have determined $a,b,$ and $c$ up to complex conjugation, and up to complex conjugation they are all equal. \ By looking at the bottom-most $3 \times 3$ principal minor, we can learn $\mathrm{Re}(abc)$ and hence $\abs{x + y + z}$. \ Suppose that this is also $w$. \ From the $4\times 4$ minor, combined with the $2\times 2$ and $3 \times 3$ minors, we get one additional piece of information, namely: